Key takeaways

 2. Before/after stats.
 Show “Trimmed 14 s from your 2:03 recording”.
 Users trust the feature more when they can see what it did.

 4. Sensitivity slider.
-Advanced users love a “Gentle / Normal / Aggressive” preset that maps to threshold presets (-45 / -40 / -32 dBFS) and min-silence values.
+A “Gentle / Normal / Aggressive” preset that maps to -45 / -40 / -32 dBFS (and min-silence values) covers both cautious and power users.

 Testing — how we catch regressions

-Ship a fixture library of 15–30 reference recordings covering the real world: quiet studio voice, coffee-shop background, bilingual speech, whispered prompts, overlapping speakers, music underscore.
-Run the full trim pipeline as a unit test and compare the output against ground-truth segments (manually annotated with Audacity).
+Ship a fixture library of 15–30 reference recordings covering the real world: quiet studio voice, coffee-shop background, bilingual speech, whispered prompts, overlapping speakers, background music.
+Run the full pipeline as a unit test and compare output against ground-truth segments (hand-annotated in Audacity).
 A regression that moves a segment boundary by more than 40 ms fails the build.

-1. Does your recording live on-device only?
+1. Does the recording stay on-device only?
 Yes → on-device pipeline.
 No → consider cloud for long content.

 2. Is the audio quality controlled (studio, headset, good mic)?
-Yes → dBFS thresholding is fine.
-No → VAD (Silero Core ML, WebRTC, SFSpeechRecognizer).
+Yes → dBFS thresholding is enough.
+No → a VAD (Apple SpeechDetector, Silero v5, WebRTC).

 3. Do users need to undo?
-Yes → always keep the source file for the session.
-No → real-time tap-based trimming is cheaper.
+Yes → always keep the source for the session.
+No → real-time tap trimming is cheaper.

-4. How long is a typical recording? < 5 min → on-device, post-record.
-5–30 min → on-device with progress UI. > 30 min → cloud pipeline with push notification.
+4. How long is a typical recording?
+Under 5 min → on-device, post-record.
+5–30 min → on-device with a progress UI.
+Over 30 min → cloud pipeline with push.

 Five pitfalls we keep finding in audits

 1. Hard-coded thresholds.
-What works in a studio (-50 dBFS) will trim every pause to a café (-25 dBFS).
-Auto-calibrate from the first 500 ms of the recording if you can’t expose a slider.
+What works in a studio (-50 dBFS) trims every pause in a café (-25 dBFS).
+Auto-calibrate from the first 500 ms if you can’t expose a slider.

 2. No fade on cuts.
-Hard cuts produce clicks on sensitive speakers; 20–50 ms fades eliminate them.
+Hard cuts produce clicks on sensitive speakers; 20–50 ms fades remove them.

 3. Scanning on the main thread.
-The UI freezes and users retry, kicking off a second scan.
+The UI freezes, users retry, and a second scan kicks off.
 Always dispatch to a utility queue or an async Task.

 4. Trimming the source permanently.
-Users complain; you now have to restore an original you deleted.
+Users complain, and now you have to restore an original you deleted.
 Keep source files for at least one edit cycle.

 5. Ignoring video when present.
-An audio-only trim on a video file produces a lip-sync disaster.
+An audio-only trim on a video file is a lip-sync disaster.
 Add the video track to the same composition with matching time ranges.

 KPIs — what to measure after shipping

 Quality KPIs.
-Segment-boundary accuracy vs ground truth (target < 80 ms median error), click-detection rate on cuts (target 0), and file-size reduction on a reference 50-recording suite (target 30–50%).
+Segment-boundary accuracy vs ground truth (target under 80 ms median error), click-detection rate on cuts (target 0), and file-size reduction on a 50-recording reference suite (target 30–50%).

 Business KPIs.
-Share-rate uplift on voice content (trimmed clips get shared more), retention delta on cohorts with trimming enabled, and transcription accuracy lift for apps that score speech.
+Share-rate uplift on voice content (trimmed clips get shared more), retention delta on cohorts with trimming on, and transcription-accuracy lift for apps that score speech.

 1. Music or mixed-content products.
-A quiet bridge in a song is not a pause; trimming destroys the artistic intent.
+A quiet bridge in a song isn’t a pause; trimming destroys the artistic intent.
 Disable by default on anything labelled music.

 2. Legal-grade or courtroom audio.
-Any deletion from a recording creates chain-of-custody issues.
+Any deletion from a recording creates chain-of-custody problems.
 Never trim evidential audio.

 3. Accessibility-critical recordings.
 Users with speech conditions may need their pauses preserved verbatim.
 Provide an opt-out and respect it persistently.